A handmade Christmas elf is gifted with every order 🎄🎁

 Which mild soap should I use?

-To wash your wooden dishes, use a natural, non-chemical soap.
+To wash your wooden tableware, opt for a natural, chemical-free soap.
 You can use a natural almond milk and honey soap, for example.

 Choosing your oil